KarenSandova/Wallet_Project/README.md

-Título
+qualification

-- BILLETERA DIGITAL
+DIGITAL WALLET

-COLABORADORES
+COLLABORATORS

-- Sandoval Karen - Usiña Jonathan
+Sandoval Karen - Usiña Jonathan

- Fecha
+date

-- 25 - 06 - 2024
+25 - 06 - 2024

-Descripción del Proyecto:
-Lo que solicita este problema es programar una billetera digital que sea capaz de recibir un dato de ingreso numérico con dos botones diferentes uno para pagar y otro para vender, dependiendo del botón seleccionado el monto en la billetera aumentará o disminuirá, Es importante señalar que se iniciará con un monto de $100, a su vez, cada acción realizada debe tener un “ID” único, es decir, que no debe repetirse, la fecha y hora en que se realizó la acción y finalmente el monto de dicha acción.
-Para ello utilizaremos la aplicación “Apache NetBeans IDE” versión 22, con el lenguaje java, versión 17.0.1.

-Nota:
-Es importante señalar que para que el programa presentado funcione debe tener instalado JDK 17 Y JRE 1.8.
+Project Description: What this problem requests is to program a digital wallet that is capable of receiving a numerical input data with two different buttons, one to pay and the other to sell, depending on the button selected the amount in the wallet will increase or decrease.
+It is It is important to note that it will start with an amount of $100, in turn, each action carried out must have a unique “ID”, that is, it must not be repeated, the date and time in which the action was carried out and finally the amount of said action. action.
+To do this we will use the “Apache NetBeans IDE” application version 22, with the java language, version 17.0.1.

+Note: It is important to note that for the presented program to work you must have JDK 17 AND JRE 1.8 installed.

-Enlace JDK 17
+JDK 17 Link

-Recuerda instalar la versión compatible con tu sistema
+Remember to install the version compatible with your system.

 https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html

-Enlace JRE
+JRE link

-Recuerda instalar la versión compatible con tu sistema
+Remember to install the version compatible with your system.

 https://www.java.com/es/download/manual.jsp

-CAPTURAS DE PANTALLA DE LA EJECUCIÓN
+SCREENSHOTS OF THE EXECUTION
 -BOTON DE PAGO
 ![WhatsApp Image 2024-06-25 at 00 15 48_ee02ff3e](https://github.com/KarenSandova/Wallet_Project/assets/170487464/e6eecfdc-e017-4178-8fc2-9cf35d780867)